-Run leg: Runners then round one turning flag, pass the other flag on the shoreward side, and continue to the finish between the two finish flags.
+Run leg: Runners then round one turning flag, pass the other flag on the shoreward side, and continue to the finish between the two green (or area coloured) finish flags.

-Note: It is permitted to tag the competitor anywhere from the shoreward side of the last turning buoy to the first turning flag on the beach.
+Note 1: It is permitted to tag the competitor anywhere from the shoreward side of the last turning buoy to the first turning flag on the beach.
 All tags must be performed above the water surface so that they are visible.

-In addition, runners are permitted to enter the water to tag the incoming competitor and may wade, porpoise off the bottom, catch waves and or run to the turning flag but are not permitted to swim at any time (this includes taking any over arm action to either catch or stay on a wave).
+Note 2: Runners are permitted to enter the water to tag the incoming competitor and may wade, porpoise/duck dive\ off the bottom, catch waves and or run to the turning flag but are not permitted to swim at any time (this includes taking any over arm swimming action to either catch or stay on a wave).